XanderJL/obsidian/Weekend Projects/Next.js.md

 	- `git checkout -b develop`
 	- `git push -u origin develop`
 	- onto the fun part!
+1. Guess we should set up Apollo for our data layer
+	-
-1. spin up dev server
+2. spin up dev server
 	- `yarn workspace site dev`
 		- your local server should have spun up on http://localhost:3000